 Are racist intrusive thoughts a sign of OCD?

 Often the compulsions done in response to this theme involve reassurance-seeking.
-You might engage in mental compulsions where you spend a lot of time going over what you did and said and asking yourself if those things were racist or could have appeared racist.
+You might engage in mental compulsions where you spend a lot of time going over what you did and said, and asking yourself if those things were racist or could have appeared racist.
 You may ask a friend repeatedly for confirmation that you did not accidentally blurt out something offensive in a conversation, or ruminate on doubts about having uttered a slur in the past.
-You might even start avoiding being around those of another race out of fear you might say or do something offensive.
+You might even start avoiding being around people of another race out of fear you might say or do something offensive.

+OCD takes everything to the umpteenth degree and presents it to you as an emergency.
 “This is the morally scrupulous area of OCD,” says Dr. McGrath.
 These are themes based on a fear that you’ve done something wrong or offensive to someone.
 “There is no limit to this.
-Your brain says that any pain you may have caused someone would be awful and horrible,” he says.
-One example of this: You worry that you walked too slowly in front of someone and caused them to slow down, and so they had to stop at the light, missed their bus, and then arrived late at the hospital where their mom died.
-In racial themes of OCD, you may fear that you walked slowly—and thus caused all of these things to happen—due to a subconscious racial motivation.
+Your brain says that any pain you may have caused someone would be awful and horrible,” he explains.
+For example, you might worry that you walked too slowly in front of someone and caused them to slow down, and so they had to stop at the light, missed their bus, and then arrived late at the hospital where their mom had just died.
+In racial themes of OCD, you may fear that you walked slowly — and thus caused all of these things to happen — due to a subconscious racial motivation.